-Director of Undergraduate Studies: Asst.
-Prof. Konstantina Zanou, 513 Hamilton; 212-854-0747; kz2269@columbia.edu
+Director of Undergraduate Studies: Assoc.
+Prof. Pier Mattia Tommasino, 513 Hamilton; 212-854-0747; pmt2114@columbia.edu

 A major in Italian offers students the opportunity to study Italian literature and culture in an intimate, seminar setting with the close supervision of the department's faculty.
 In addition, the prerequisite and corequisite sequence of language courses is designed to give students a command of written and spoken Italian.